CDCgov/phinvads-go/README.md

 `phinvads-go` makes use of [Docker Compose](https://docs.docker.com/compose/) to allow for a streamlined development setup.
 Please download and install [Docker](https://www.docker.com/products/docker-desktop/) if you don't already have it installed.

+**NOTE: The Docker Compose setup does not support automatic browser refreshing when static files are changed.
+If you are doing frontend work and would like this feature, it may be preferable to use the `make startlocal` command to run the app locally.**

 ##### Running the App

 With Docker installed, we can start the application: